 SJSF Grants in Contemporary Japanese Studies

 A call for applications for the Lectureship Grants and PhD Research Grants in Contemporary Japanese Studies went out in the summer of 2018, open to Nordic universities and PhD students enrolled at Nordic universities.
 In November 2018, the SJSF Board approved the selection of the following nine Nordic universities or institutions for the Lectureship Grants, and three PhD candidates for the PhD Research Grants.
-The new lectureships are to be appointed during 2019.
+The new lectureship positions were appointed during 2019 – 2020.

 SJSF Lectureship Grants in Contemporary Japanese Studies 2019 – 2024

 - Aarhus University, Department of Global Studies: appointed Assistant Professor Eiko Honda from 2022-08-01.

 - Copenhagen Business School, Department of International Economics, Government and Business: appointed Assistant Professor Tine Walravens as of 2019-09-01.

 - University of Copenhagen, Department of Cross-Cultural and Regional Studies: appointed Assistant Professor Jens Sejrup as of 2020-02-01.

 - University of Helsinki, Department of Cultures: appointed University Lecturer Sara Park as of 2020-02-01.